Skip to content

 Algorithm allow-list

-The library only signs and verifies with RS256, PS256, ES256, and EdDSA.
+OP-issued JWTs are signed with ES256 only.
+Inbound JOSE verification for client assertions, JAR request objects, and DPoP proofs uses the library's closed allow-list (RS256, PS256, ES256, EdDSA) where each protocol permits it.
 HS* and none are structurally absent — there is no enum value for them and internal/jose.ParseAlgorithm returns ok=false for those strings.
 This closes RFC 7519 §6 / RFC 8725 §2.1 algorithm-confusion attacks at the type level, not via runtime if-statements.

 key := make([]byte, 32) // exactly 32 bytes